 An Instagram business account is necessary for running ads on Instagram.
 By connecting this account to your Facebook business page, you can expose your brand to potential customers and new followers via powerful targeting capabilities.
 Additionally, you can access ad analytics to learn which campaigns are performing best and how many followers click your call to action (CTA).

-Types of Instagram profiles
+Types of Instagram bio and profiles

 - Personal account.
 Most Instagram users have personal accounts, which don’t offer advertising or analytics features.